 - Have the best quality scores (Google’s assessment of your ads’ quality)

 With a well-planned campaign, you can win out on enough bids to display your ads to a wide audience.

-How can you start a paid advertising campaign?
+How can you start a paid search engine marketing campaign?

 1. Find and bid on relevant keywords

 Keywords are essential for paid search engine marketing.
 You target your ads toward specific keywords to ensure you reach a relevant audience.
 After you create your Google Ads account, you should start developing a list of keywords to target in your campaign.

 Start by brainstorming a few simple terms relevant to your business and then use a tool like KeywordsFX to build out your list with related keywords.
 The keywords you choose should be highly relevant to whatever your campaign is advertising.
 Once you have a list, you can bid on those keywords in Google Ads.